 a.
 Hospitality Industry

 b.
-Non Hospitality Industries
+Non-hospitality Industries

-The cash wage for tipped workers outside of the hospitality industry is increasing from the current rate of $5.50 per hour to $6.05 per hour for employees earning more than $1.95 per hour on average in tips, and to $6.80 per hour for employees earning an average of $1.20-$1.95 per hour in tips.
+The cash wage for tipped workers outside of the hospitality industry was increasing from the current rate of $5.50 per hour to $6.05 per hour for employees earning more than $1.95 per hour on average in tips, and to $6.80 per hour for employees earning an average of $1.20-$1.95 per hour in tips.

 3. Exempt Employees